- Employees’ Statutory Deductions

 The upper limit for each slab is provided in this field.

 Calculation Period refers to the periodicity of pay head calculation.
-Four pre-defined calculation periods are available in Tally.ERP 9:
+Four pre-defined calculation periods are available in TallyPrime:

-User Defined refers to a consistent payroll period entered by the user, irrespective of calendar month.
-For instance, if an employee’s salary is based on a standard month of 30 days irrespective of the calendar month, you can select User Defined as the Calculation Basis , and define the periodicity of the specified period or month.
+User Defined: User Defined refers to a consistent payroll period entered by the user, irrespective of calendar month.
+For instance, if an employees salary is based on a standard month of 30 days irrespective of the calendar month, you can select User Defined as the Calculation Basis, and define the periodicity of the specified period or month.

-For example , you can enter the total number of working days after reducing the Saturdays, Sundays and holidays, if any, as required.
+User Defined Calendar Type: You can use the User Defined Calendar Type option to select user defined working/calendar days for every Calculation Period.
+For example, you can enter the total number of working days after reducing the Saturdays, Sundays and holidays, if any, as required.

 The four methods of rounding off available while calculating pay heads are: